On the Relationship Between Explanation and Prediction: A Causal View: Analysis and Results

-\rebuttal{Until now, the ITE$_E$ values above measure the total effect of $H$ on $E$ (directly, and indirectly through $Y$).
-In order to measure indirect effect, one need only to ``sever'' the influence that $H$ has on $Y$ while retaining its effect on $E$.
-This is achieved by comparing $H$'s treatment effects on $E$ when $Y$ is and is not randomized~\cite{pearl2022direct}.} The difference between the total and direct effects (depicted in the second and fourth subfigures in \Cref{fig:correlation_ite_y_vs_e}) roughly corresponds to the effect of $H$ on $E$ mediated through $Y$ (which is ideally high).
-This follows roughly the same pattern as direct influence, not a monotonic increase and with an odd dip in mid-accuracy bucket.
-More importantly, while the influence of $H$ on $E$ mostly comes from $Y$ between 80-99 percentile groups for IG and Grad (desirable), we observe a sudden decrease of relative direct influence of $Y$ in the top-performing models (not desirable)--models that are more likely to be deployed.
+In the first column in \Cref{fig:correlation_ite_y_vs_e}, we first observe that none of explanations seem to follow the `ideal case' (Identity, $E$ is maximally informative of $Y$).
+The second column simply plots the difference between total and direct effects by subtracting direct effect from total effect (dotted line $-$ solid line in the first column).
+This quantity roughly corresponds to the effect of $H$ on $E$ mediated through $Y$ (ideally, this value should be high in higher-performing buckets).

+What is even more concerning is \textit{how much} the difference between ideal case v.s., actual case \textit{worsens} in higher performing models.
+The third column plots this value: the difference between the ideal case (blue dotted line in the second column) and others.
+In other words, the higher a model performs, the more information for $E$ comes from something \textit{other than} $Y$.
+This is particularly concerning because these are models that are more likely to be deployed.
 For the case of SG and Grad-CAM, the influence of $H$ on $E$ mostly comes from $H$, not from the trained model or the prediction from it $Y$.
-Putting it together, our comparison of direct and indirect influence reveals that the pattern of how $Y$ mediates the total influence of $H$ on $E$ is surprising and undesirable at times. \rebuttal{Results are robust with respect to the choice of bucketing strategy (\cref{fig:three_bucket_results})}.
+Putting it together, our comparison of direct and indirect influence reveals that the pattern of how $Y$ mediates the total influence of $H$ on $E$ is surprising and undesirable at times.

-\section{Discussion and conclusions}
+\section{Discussion and Conclusions}